SIMPLE IRA Plan FAQs - Establishing a SIMPLE IRA Plan

-Can I contribute to my SIMPLE IRA plan if I maintain another qualified plan?
+Can I contribute to my SIMPLE IRA plan if I maintain another retirement plan?

-Generally, you can’t contribute to a SIMPLE IRA plan for a calendar year if you, or a predecessor employer, maintain a qualified plan (other than the SIMPLE IRA plan) under which any of your employees receives for any plan year beginning or ending within that calendar year:
+Generally, you can’t contribute to a SIMPLE IRA plan for a calendar year if you maintain another retirement plan and any of your employees receives an allocation or accrues a benefit under the other plan during that calendar year (the “one-plan requirement”).

-- The other qualified plan you maintain covers only employees covered under a collective bargaining agreement for which retirement benefits were the subject of good faith bargaining and the SIMPLE IRA plan excludes these employees.
+- The other plan is only for employees covered under a collective bargaining agreement, and the SIMPLE IRA plan excludes these employees; or

-Do I need to update my SIMPLE IRA plan?
+Do I ever need to update my SIMPLE IRA plan document?

 It's your responsibility to ensure that you keep your plan up-to-date with current law.
-If you set up your plan with a prototype plan document, you should've received an amended plan from the financial institution that provided it.
-If you didn’t receive a new plan document, contact the financial institution.
-If you set up your plan with a Form 5304 or 5305-SIMPLE, adopt a new form when the IRS updates it.
+If you set up your plan with a prototype plan document, you should have received an amended plan document from your financial institution.
+If you believe the law affecting your plan has changed and you haven’t received a new plan document, contact the financial institution.
+If you set up your plan with an IRS Form 5304 or 5305-SIMPLE, adopt a new form when the instructions require it.

 If you haven’t updated your SIMPLE IRA plan for the most current law changes, you must correct this mistake.